JoanneBogart/meeting-registration-form/doc/READMEmaintainers.md

 **NOTE:** For your fork the registration URL will be a little different. `lsstdesc.github.io` will instead be `your-github-user.github.io`.
 If your forked repo is not named meeting-registration-form, that part of the URL will also have to change.

 ### Updated deploy instructions (August 2024)
-There have been enough changes in the way Heroku operates that much of the automation the README used to provide is broken.
 As one of the admins of the (paying) account SLAC has with Heroku I did the following to get everything up and running:

 * logged into Heroku site